Cutbert1/Geography-Word-Scramble/README.md

 #### Bugs Unresolved
 No unresolved bugs
 ### Libraries
-* [Google Fonts](https://fonts.google.com/) fonts were used to generate Raleway font link embedded into index.html file.
+* [Google Fonts](https://fonts.google.com/) were used to generate Raleway font link embedded into index.html file.
 * [GitHub](https://github.com/)  is used to store the projects code after being pushed from [Gitpod](https://codeinstitute-ide.net/new) were the work station is created.
 * Windows photo editor was used to resize images
 ## Deployment